ikottiz/cringe.lua/README.md

 # cringe.lua
-rogue lineage helper
+- rogue lineage loot helper
-i spent 40 hours to make this but its still have bugs that i dont know how to fix so if you find any bugs dm my slave(Rdm#3381 or 917045632248737832) or me(ikottiz#8423 or 956409244142432286)
+- i spent 40 hours to make this but its still have bugs that i dont know how to fix so if you find any bugs dm my slave(Rdm#3381 or 917045632248737832) or me(ikottiz#8423 or 956409244142432286)
 ## loadstring
 ```